The Regular Guys: Move to Atlanta and the Clear Channel years

-In 1998, Wachs and Von Haessler resumed the show on Clear Channel owned Atlanta station WKLS, which was branded as 96 Rock at the time until just after their second firing in 2006.
+In 1998, Wachs and Von Haessler resumed the show on Clear Channel-owned Atlanta station WKLS, which was branded as 96 Rock at the time.
 During The Regular Guys' first stint at Clear Channel, the show was voted "Most Likely to Be Fined by the FCC" in a Creative Loafing (Atlanta) survey.
 However, Wachs and Von Haessler were never fined by the FCC, in spite of their two firings from Clear Channel.

 Wachs and Von Haessler were first fired from WKLS on April 9, 2004, at the height of their Arbitron ratings success, when a graphic interview with pornographic film actress Devinn Lane was accidentally aired over a Honda commercial.
 That interview was intended to be played backwards, dodging FCC censorship, in a bit called "backwards smut," when the show returned from that commercial break.
 The intent was to mock the Federal Communications Commission indecency crackdown at the time, which stemmed from the Super Bowl XXXVIII halftime show controversy.
 Their sidekick "Southside" Steve Rickman was retained by Clear Channel, as he had a different contract.

 Wachs and Von Haessler were rehired by Clear Channel in early 2005.
 They returned to the air on March 21, 2005, on sister station WGST 640 AM.
 However, the news radio format did not fit their narrative style and they returned to 96 Rock in May.
 This did not include an immediate reunion with Rickman, as he was doing the afternoon drive time slot with Tim "Rhodsie" Rhodes who previously did the mid-day shift on 96 Rock.
 Starting around late September 2006, Rickman began making guest appearances on the show on a nearly daily basis.

 On October 23, 2006, Wachs and Von Haessler were dismissed from Clear Channel for the second time due to a lawsuit by then Viva 105.7 morning DJs Yogi and Panda.
 Von Haessler's Mad Pundit Radio program, which was broadcast Saturday afternoons on WGST, was also dropped.
 The suit claimed that Wachs recorded Yogi and Panda, without their knowledge, while having a discussion in separate bathroom stalls.
 That recording was part of a bit that was played on the show, which Wachs said was approved by station management.

 In March 2007, the criminal case against Wachs was dismissed by the Fulton County, Georgia district attorney for having no merit.
 Consequently, Clear Channel agreed to settle Wachs' breach of contract claims against them in an agreement under which terms were not disclosed.